ericstrobl/Mendelianization/README.md

 # Sample Run

-The real sample data is in the Data folder
+Download the real sample data in the Data folder and place it in your working directory.

 > load("DepAnx_zstats.RData") # load sample chromosome 7 z-statistics (also load chromosomes and positions dataframe)